po1sigala/live/02-Lesson-Plans/Full-Time/11-Week/01-Day/01-Day-LessonPlan.md

 * Open `localhost:3001/graphql` in your browser and demonstrate the following:

-  * 🔑 We click on the `schema` tab on the right to inspect our app's schema.
+  * 🔑 We click on the `schema` tab on the left to inspect our app's schema.
 If the server has been correctly set up, we should see the schema's object and query types auto-populate.

   * 🔑 The `object type` shows us the fields that we have access to in our query and the type of data it holds.
 Fields can be strings, integers, or even a queryable field that holds another object.